Don’t let wires hold you back. Get the ultimate workout with Jabra’s wireless sport earbuds that are sweat- and weatherproof.

 To pair using NFC, follow these steps:

-Note: After the Jabra Stealth is reset, you will need to reconnect to your mobile device.
-Remember to delete/forget the former pairing on your mobile device, before reconnecting.
+Note: When your Jabra Stealth has been reset, you will need to re-pair it with your mobile phone.
+Remember to delete the previous pairing before you re-pair.

-Ensure that your phone supports the Bluetooth phonebook access profile (PBAP) and that the name of the caller is in your phonebook.
+Make sure that your phone supports the Bluetooth phonebook access profile (PBAP) and that the name of the caller is stored in your phone book.

-Please note that on some Android phones a warning message about the phonebook access appears in the top left corner.
-You must select this message and agree to the connection in order to get the caller ID to function properly.
+Note that on some mobile phones, a warning message about access to the phone book appears in the top left corner.
+You must select this message and then agree to the connection in order for the caller ID feature to function properly.

-All wireless devices may be susceptible to interference, which could affect performance.
-Please try the following steps:
+All wireless devices may be susceptible to interference which may affect performance.
+To eliminate static, try the following steps:

 Use the supplied USB cable to charge your headset on a computer.
 Some computers may have a dedicated USB charging port, which is identifiable by its yellow color or a battery icon next to it.
 For more information, refer to the user manual for your computer.

 Some computers use a USB suspend mode to save power.
 This may cut off power, so the headset cannot be charged on the USB port.